2006 World Baseball Classic: Additional rules

 There were several rule changes from normal major league play.
-Pitchers were held to a pitch count of 65 pitches in the first round, 80 pitches in the second round, and 95 in the championship round.
-(Netherlands pitcher Shairon Martis used exactly 65 pitches to throw the only no-hitter of the tournament, a 10–0 win over Panama that was stopped by the mercy rule [see below].)
+Pitchers were held to a pitch count of 65 in the first round, 80 in the second round, and 95 in the championship round.
+(Netherlands pitcher Shairon Martis used exactly 65 pitches to throw a seven inning no-hitter of the tournament, a 10–0 win over Panama stopped by the mercy rule [see below].)
 If a pitcher reached his maximum pitch count in the middle of an at-bat, he could continue to pitch to that batter, but was required to be replaced once that at-bat ended.
 A 30–pitch outing needed to be followed by one day off, and a 50–pitch outing by four days off.
 No one would be allowed to pitch on three consecutive days.

 A mercy rule came into effect when one team led by either fifteen runs after five innings, or ten runs after seven innings in the first two rounds.
 In addition, ties could be called after fourteen innings of play.

 The designated hitter rule was in place for all games.